junegunn/fzf/README.md

 The script will setup:

-- `fzf` executable
+- `fzf` function (bash, zsh, fish)
-- Key bindings (`CTRL-T`, `CTRL-R`, and `ALT-C`) for bash and zsh
+- Key bindings (`CTRL-T`, `CTRL-R`, and `ALT-C`) (bash, zsh, fish)
-- Fuzzy auto-completion for bash
+- Fuzzy auto-completion (bash)

-If you don't use bash or zsh, you have to manually place fzf executable in a directory included in `$PATH`.
+If you don't use any of the aforementioned shells, you have to manually place fzf executable in a directory included in `$PATH`.
 Key bindings and auto-completion will not be available in that case.

 ### Install as Vim plugin